Chris Olave

-Christian Josiah Olave (/oʊˈlɑːveɪ/ oh-LAH-vay; born June 27, 2000) is an American football wide receiver for the New Orleans Saints of the National Football League (NFL).
-He played college football at Ohio State, where he holds the school record of most career touchdown receptions at 35.
-Olave was drafted by the Saints in the first round of the 2022 NFL Draft.
+Christian Josiah Olave (/oʊˈlɑːveɪ/ oh-LAH-vay; born June 27, 2000) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, where he holds the school record of most career touchdown receptions at 35.
+Olave was selected by the Saints in the first round of the 2022 NFL draft.

-Early life and high school career
+Early life

 Of Cuban descent on his father's side and African-American on his mother's, Olave was born on June 27, 2000, in San Ysidro, California.
 He played football at Eastlake High School in Chula Vista for two seasons before transferring to Mission Hills High School in San Marcos, California.
 He had to sit out his junior year due to California Interscholastic Federation transfer rules.
 During his senior season, Olave caught 93 passes for 1,764 yards and 26 touchdowns.
 He was also a member of the school's basketball and track teams.
 He committed to Ohio State University in January 2018.

 College career

-As a freshman at Ohio State, Olave played on both offense and special teams.
+As a freshman at Ohio State in 2018, Olave played on both offense and special teams.
 He recorded 12 catches for 197 yards and three touchdowns during his debut season.
 During the 2018 match up against Michigan, he was able to bring in two touchdowns and block a punt in the 62–39 Ohio State win.
 The following week in the 2018 Big Ten Football Championship Game, he caught five passes for 79 yards and a touchdown against Northwestern.

 In the 2019 season, Olave had three games with two receiving touchdowns.
 His highest yard total came against Rutgers with four receptions for 139 receiving yards in the 56–21 victory.
 He finished with 48 receptions for 840 receiving yards and 12 receiving touchdowns.

 In the 2020 season, Olave played in seven games due to the COVID-19 pandemic shortening the Buckeyes' season.
 He scored multiple receiving touchdowns in three games and went over 100 receiving yards in five games.

 Olave recorded four games with multiple receiving touchdowns and five going over the 100-yard mark in the 2021 season.
 Olave finished the 2021 season with 65 receptions for 936 receiving yards and 13 receiving touchdowns.
 His 13 receiving touchdowns led the Big Ten.
-Following the season, Olave announced that he would be opting out of the 2022 Rose Bowl in order to prepare for the 2022 NFL Draft.
+Following the season, Olave announced that he would be opting out of the 2022 Rose Bowl in order to prepare for the 2022 NFL draft.